Ted Leonsis: Early life and education

-Leonsis was born on January 8, 1957, in the Brooklyn borough of New York City.
-Born to a family of working-class Greek immigrant grandparents, who were mill workers, and parents, who worked as a waiter and a secretary.
+Leonsis was born on January 8, 1957, in the Brooklyn borough of New York City, to a family of working-class Greek immigrant grandparents, who were mill workers, and parents who worked as a waiter and a secretary.
 When his high school guidance counselor evaluated his skill set, the counselor concluded that young Ted was destined to work in a grocery store.
-Leonsis also reflects on his working-class roots that being a grocery store manager was all his dad aspired him to be.
-During his youth, Leonsis mowed lawns for extra money.
-One day when mowing, he stumbled upon mowing the lawn owned by a wealthy stockbroker and Georgetown alumnus named Jim Shannon.
-Impressed by Leonsis, he helped Leonsis gain admission into Georgetown University.